Kidney transplant

 Flexible payment

-We welcome both self-paying and insured patients, as well as those sponsored by Embassies.
+We welcome both self-paying and insured patients, as well as those sponsored by embassies.

 Paying for your treatment